The “armor of God” is Paul’s metaphor for a Roman soldier’s battle apparel (Eph. 6:10-17), helping Christians overcome trials.

-How can we do that?
-By examining our lives in light of Scripture, we can identify our vulnerabilities (Matt 7:1-5; 1 Pet 5:8).
+- By examining our lives in light of Scripture, we can identify our vulnerabilities (Matt 7:1-5; 1 Pet 5:8)

-After that, we develop a biblical plan to overcome these spiritual weaknesses.
-For example:
+- Then we can develop a biblical plan of action to overcome these spiritual weaknesses

 - Faithful Bible study (John 8:31-32)

 - Scripture memorization (Psa.
 119:11)